 Financialisation is defined as a specific process – that can be described and follows specific rules -, for transforming the world, objects, organisations and the problems we encounter by practices, theories and instruments that originated in the financial sector and are now being used to reassess questions that are theoretically far removed from that world (social, environmental, educational and cultural questions).

-Thank to the organization of three international workshops in 2017 and 2018, in Hamburg, in cooperation with Anita Engels and Lisa Knoll, from Hamburg University, we are now preparing special issues in different academic journals (Journal of Urba Affairs, Historical Social Reserach, Journal of Cultural Economy).
+Thank to the organization of three international workshops in 2017 and 2018, in Hamburg, in cooperation with Anita Engels and Lisa Knoll, from Hamburg University, we have published three special issues in different academic journals (Journal of Urba Affairs, Historical Social Reserach, Journal of Cultural Economy) and are preparing a edited book to be published at Routledge

 Diverse research actions are publicized on the blog:

 – Articles, books and contributions written by Ève Chiapello and other participants linked to the project;

 – The seminar on financialisation that is organized every year at EHESS and that will be enriched in the coming years with the invitation of international researchers;

-– Information about the international workshops organized by the network.
+– Information about the international workshops by the project.